LukaszKawa/SauceDemoTests/README.md

 1. Clone
 2. npm install
 3. npx cypress open
+or

-npm run smokes_chrome to run smoke tests npm run all_chrome to run all tests on chrome
+3. npm run smokes_chrome to run smoke tests
+3. npm run all_chrome to run all tests on chrome

 #To do: